h2oai/h2o-2/h2o-docs/source/developuser/quickstart_mac.rst

 				<value>hdfs://localhost:8020</value>
 			</property>
 		</configuration>

- Modify ``/usr/local/Cellar/hadoop/1.2.1/libexec/conf/mapred-site.xml`` to contain the following:
+ Modify ``mapred-site.xml`` to contain the following (NOTE: you may need to create the file from mapred-site.xml.template):

  ::